 - 40,201 acres acquired in fee.

 - 128.4 acres acquired in 82 easements.

 - 2.5 acres acquired in licenses.

-- 52.4 acres acquired in 26 leased tracts.
+- 52.4 acres acquired in 26 leased tracts (USACE, 1993).

 The acquired acreage was owned by multiple private owners and consisted of rural, agricultural, undeveloped wooded, commercial, and residential land use parcels.
+Camp Butner was established to train infantry divisions and miscellaneous artillery and engineer units.
 Camp Butner was declared excess by the War Department on January 31, 1947.
-The installation included approximately 15 live-fire ammunition training ranges, a grenade range, a 1,000-inch (historical reference for an approximately 25-meter range) .22 and .30 caliber range, a gas chamber [personal protective equipment training facility], and a flame thrower training pad.
-Munitions used at the site included small arms, 2.36-inch rockets, rifle and hand grenades, 37-millimeter (mm) through 155-mm high explosive (HE) projectiles, 60- and 81-mm mortars, and antipersonnel practice mines.
+The installation included approximately 15 live-fire ammunition training ranges, a grenade range, a 1,000-inch (historical reference for a 25-meter range) .22 and .30 caliber range, a gas chamber [personal protective equipment training facility], and a flame thrower training pad.
+Munitions used at the site included small arms, 2.36-inch rockets, rifle and hand grenades, 37-millimeter (mm) through 155 mm high explosive (HE) projectiles, 60- and 81-mm mortars, and antipersonnel practice mines.
 Training activities also included the use of demolition items such as trinitrotoluene (TNT) and various initiating and priming materials.
-Following World War II, the camp was closed, limited ordnance clearances were performed, and the property was conveyed to the National Guard, the State of North Carolina, local municipalities, and private owners.
+Following World War II, the camp was closed, limited ordnance clearances were performed, and the property was conveyed to the National Guard, the state of North Carolina, local municipalities, and private owners.

-RC2 was located on the north side of the Camp Butner FUDS and contained an artillery impact area, a mock village and two machine gun ranges.
+RC2 existed on the north side of the site and contained an artillery impact area, a mock village and two machine gun ranges.
 The range fan for the artillery impact area was identified from historical maps, while the remainder of the range fans used were standard range fans for the individual type of range.
-All range fans are encompassed within the existing site boundaries with range fans overlapping each other.
-Munition types expected and/or identified included 37mm, 40mm, 57mm, 105mm, 155mm and 240mm projectiles; 60mm and 81mm mortars; 2.36-inch rockets; hand and rifle grenades, and antipersonnel practice mines (HGL, 2016).
+All range fans remain within site boundaries and some range fans overlap with others within the complex.
+The entire complex is currently under private ownership.
+Munitions types expected and/or identified included 37mm, 40mm, 57mm, 105mm, 155mm and 240mm projectiles; 60mm and 81mm mortars; 2.36-inch rockets; hand and rifle grenades; and, antipersonnel practice mines (HGL, 2016).